Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Introduction

-which can be written as a Linear Program (LP).
-The regularization parameter $\lambda \geq 0$ controls the degree of shrinkage on $\B\beta$.
-Off-the-shelf solvers, including commercial LP solvers (eg, Gurobi, Cplex) work very well for small/moderate sized problems, but have difficulties to solve Problem~\eqref{l1-SVM} when $n$ and/or $p$ is large (around ten thousand or so).
-Leading specialized solvers for Problem~\eqref{l1-SVM} include: a homotopy based method to compute the entire (piecewise linear) regularization path in $\B\beta$~\cite{path-SVM}; an Alternating Direction Method of Multipliers (ADMM)~\cite{admm} based method.
-Recently~\cite{pang2017parametric} proposes a parametric simplex approach to solve Problem~\eqref{l1-SVM}, which seems to be the current state-of-the-art.
-However, as our experiments suggest --- the run times of these algorithms increase with problem-size, and the computations become prohibitively expensive (especially when compared to the algorithms we propose herein) as soon as $p \approx 5000$ or more --- thereby seriously limiting the use of Problem~\eqref{l1-SVM} in tasks that arise in practice.
-In this paper, we address this shortcoming by bringing to bear somewhat underutilized classic operations research tools such as cutting planes (e.g., column/constraint generation), and popular modern first order optimization techniques---thereby presenting a new approach to solve Problem~\eqref{l1-SVM} and its cousins, introduced below.
+which can be written as a Linear Program (LP), as shown in Section~\ref{sec:pdual-svm}.
+The regularization parameter $\lambda \geq 0$ controls the L1-norm of $\B\beta$.
+Off-the-shelf solvers, including commercial LP solvers (eg, Gurobi, Cplex) work very well for small/moderate sized problems, but become expensive in solving Problem~\eqref{l1-SVM} when $n$ and/or $p$ is large (e.g. when $n\approx p \approx 10^4$; or $p\approx 10^6$ and $n$ is a few hundreds). { Some high-quality specialized solvers for Problem~\eqref{l1-SVM} include: a homotopy based method to compute the entire (piecewise linear) regularization path in $\B\beta$~\cite{path-SVM}; methods based on Alternating Direction Method of Multipliers (ADMM) or operator splitting~\cite{admm,scs}. \cite{pang2017parametric} proposes a parametric simplex (PSM) approach to solve Problem~\eqref{l1-SVM}---this leads to a pair of primal/dual solutions at optimality, and the authors demonstrate that their method achieves state-of-the-art performance for some LP-based sparse learning tasks\footnote{The largest example studied in this work is the Dantzig Selector problem with $n=200$ samples and $p=5,000$ features.} compared to a benchmark ADMM-based implementation ``flare"~\cite{li2015flare}.
+Our experiments suggest that for problems with small $n \approx 100$ and large $p \approx 50,000$, PSM works well.
+However, this becomes inefficient as soon as $n$ is large (e.g., for $n \approx 10^4$ and $p\approx 100$, PSM can take hours and large memory, while the methods we propose here take a few seconds with minimal memory). \cite{mangasarian2006exact} propose a perturbation approach where they reformulate the L1-SVM problem as an unconstrained smooth minimization problem by including an additional regularization term.
+They apply Newton type methods to solve the resulting problem.
+Such Newton-type methods as discussed in~\cite{mangasarian2006exact} may not scale to large problem instances, due to expensive matrix inversions.} In this paper, our goal is to propose new computational algorithms for the L1-SVM LP by revisiting classical operations research tools such as column and constraint generation with origins in 1950s~\cite{ford1958suggested}---these methods appear to have been somewhat underutilized in the context of the L1-SVM problem (as we discuss below) and relatives of the L1-penalty, that we consider here.
+To improve the performance of column/constraint generation-based methods we use (relatively newer) first order optimization techniques.